Recreation

 Wildlife viewing

-Wildlife viewing and photography opportunities abound on the forest.
-Wildlife diversity is influenced by the variety of northern hardwood habitats that exist on the forest, including wetlands, pine barrens, grasslands, shrub-lands and boreal forest.
-The diverse terrain and soil types on the forest, as well as the Brule River itself, are responsible for this assortment of habitats.
+Wildlife viewing and photography opportunities abound in the forest.
+Wildlife diversity is influenced by the variety of northern hardwood habitats in the forest, including wetlands, pine barrens, grasslands, shrublands, and boreal forests.
+The diverse terrain and soil types of the forest, as well as the Brule River itself, are responsible for this assortment of habitats.

 More than 200 species of birds have been recorded in the Brule River State Forest.
-Such rare birds as the black-backed woodpecker, white-winged crossbill, merlin, great gray owl and goshawk have been seen and likely nest on the property.
+Rare birds such as the black-backed woodpecker, white-winged crossbill, merlin, great gray owl, and goshawk have been seen and are likely to nest on the property.
 Mammals such as the badger, bobcat, fisher and gray wolf can also be found.